eugeneh1217/portfolio/README.md

 ### Tooling
 Custom monorepo tooling written in bash and tested with Python's builtin `unittest` module.

+Currently, tooling contains:
-Currently, tooling contains a `new_project.sh` script.
-This script supports project generation with or without tests in the following languages:
+    - `new_project.sh` script: generates projects with or without tests in the following languages:
         - c
         - cpp
+    - `test.sh`: locates project tests based on project set up and runs them for github workflows.

 Tooling scripts should be called from repository root directory.